Updated Sept. 2, 2020

 Aloha HIDOE students, families, staff, teachers and leaders,

-As we move forward in our commitment to reopen schools on Aug.
-4 for the fall semester, we know that the delivery of instruction in Hawaiʻi, the nation and the world, is going to look very different.
+As we move forward in our commitment to reopen schools for the fall semester, we know that the delivery of instruction in Hawaiʻi, the nation and the world, is going to look very different.
 Our HIDOE ʻohana has been diligently working on plans for the new school year, growing from this experience and applying lessons learned toward our commitment to equity of access and quality education.

 The pandemic has presented us with the opportunity to transform equity of access within our public education system by making permanent, innovative improvements to our digital learning approaches to better engage our students, particularly our most vulnerable learners.
 Recent distance-learning survey data from principals, teachers, students and families indicate a need for greater investment in student and teacher access to devices, access to reliable internet connectivity and support for distance learning.
-Therefore, we will continue our focus on the modernization of our technology infrastructure to support quality teaching and learning using new modalities, including pushing services and learning into community through digital learning hubs and teleservices.
+Therefore, we will continue our focus on the modernization of our technology infrastructure to support quality teaching and learning using new modalities, including pushing services and learning into the community through digital learning hubs and teleservices.
 We will also expand our technical support to families in this changing environment through a new ʻOhana Help Desk, because families are critical partners in our keiki’s success.

 Our reopening framework addresses the Department's plans for safely welcoming our students and teachers back to campus in the fall.
 We also developed a detailed